RobelGebre/RobelGebre.github.io/content/blog/tpe/index.md

 ---
 title: 'TPE: finding the turning point in disease progression'
 summary: Disease trajectories have a moment when the course changes.
-Transition point estimator (TPE) uses machine learning to map the non-linear relationship between inputs and outcomes and computes the transition point in the inputs behaviour to establish its cutpoint.
 date: 2026-06-18
 authors:
   - me